 can define their future, and can change the world.

-The 2017-2019 Mid-Atlantic Region Leadership Team is excited to have the opportunity to work with the 29 chapters of the region.
-We are fortunate to have a host of talented families within the states of North Carolina, South Carolina, Virginia and West Virginia.
-Collectively, we will "Move 4WARD" and lead with FAITH, engage the entire FAMILY, plan purposefully and with FOCUS and incorporate FUN in all that we do.
-As the premiere African American family organization, Jack and Jill of America, Incorporated provides a medium for us to work, play and live together!
+The 2021-2023 Mid-Atlantic Region Leadership Team is excited to have the opportunity to work with the 32 chapters of the region.
+We are fortunate to have a host of talented families within the states of North Carolina, South Carolina and Virginia.
+Collectively, we are Fit, Focused and Ready.
+As the premiere African American family organization, Jack and Jill of America, Incorporated, we make it a priority to work, play and live together!